 How Does the Program Measure Success?

-The legislation that established the Home Visiting program requires that grantees demonstrate measurable improvement in at least four of the following six benchmark domains:
+The legislation that established the Maternal, Infant, and Early Childhood Home Visiting program requires that grantees demonstrate measurable improvement in at least four of the following six benchmark domains:

 - Improvement in maternal and newborn health